Table of Contents

 Where Will Prices Go?

 The Federal Housing Finance Agency noted a 19%-plus gain in home prices at one point in 2021.
-Across 2022, experts have predicted anywhere from a 6% to 8% increase—less than half the increase we saw the previous year.
+Across 2022, experts predicted anywhere from a 6% to 8% increase—less than half the increase we saw the previous year.
+2023 is difficult to project, it depends a lot on what happens with interest rates.

 That doesn’t mean prices will drop.
 The increase will eventually slow to resemble more of a normal market.